Alzymologist/alzymologist.github.io/content/info/hardware.md

 date = 2024-01-13
 +++

-## Contract hardware development
+## Hardware development and consulting

-We offer contract hardware development of high complexity.
+We offer contract hardware development and consulting services for complex projects.
 Expertise includes but is not limited to:

 - Wired/wireless network equipment
 - Radio equipment